qcr/armer/docs/welcome.rst

 Several ROS action servers, topics and services are set up by Armer to enable this functionality.
 A summary of these can be found `here <API.html>`_.

-The driver is built off the `Python Robotics Toolbox (RTB) <https://qcr.github.io/code/robotics-toolbox-python>`_ and requires a URDF loaded RTB model to calculate the required movement kinematics, RTB comes with browser based simulator `Swift <https://qcr.github.io/code/swift/>`_ which Armer uses as an out of the box simulator.
+The driver is built on the `Robotics Toolbox (RTB) for Python <https://qcr.github.io/code/robotics-toolbox-python>`_ and requires a URDF loaded RTB model to calculate the required movement kinematics, RTB comes with browser based simulator `Swift <https://qcr.github.io/code/swift/>`_ which Armer uses as an out of the box simulator.

 Due to these supporting packages using Armer with a manipulator will require several requirements: